fidian/presentations/programming-merit-badge/index.md

 ### Ada Lovelace

-First published program was written by Augusta Ada King, Countess of Lovelace (née Byron) in 1843.
-She wrote it for the idea of the "analytical engine," a mechanical computer, from Charles Babbage.

-The analytical engine was never created.
+Augusta Ada King, Countess of Lovelace (née Byron) published the first program in 1843 for Charles Babbage's "analytical engine".
+The analytical engine was never made.

 </td><td>